Germany approves resuming Russia gas pipeline work

 The Russian state-controlled natural gas company, Gazprom, has positioned a ship to resume work on the multibillion pipeline, which was suspended after a Swiss firm pulled its vessels out of the project amid threats of U.S. sanctions.
 Because the Russian ship is of a different type than the Swiss vessels, Germany had to issue fresh authorization.

-Gazprom says 6% of the pipeline, or about 150 kilometers (93 miles), still needs to be completed.
+Gazprom says 6% of the pipeline, or about 150 kilometers (93 miles), remains to be completed.